BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/docs/database-schema.md

   address VARCHAR(50) NOT NULL,
   phone NUMERIC(10) NOT NULL, -- 10 digits
   email VARCHAR(50) NOT NULL,
-  password VARCHAR(100) -- can be NULL if the user is not registered );
+);

 CREATE TABLE Carts (